 Successful tracking involves establishing clear learning objectives before gameplay and creating simple recording systems that capture both skill development and engagement levels.
 Teachers should focus on observable behaviours such as problem-solving approaches, persistence when facing challenges, and collaborative skills during paired activities.
 Ruth Clark's research on multimedia learning suggests that students often demonstrate understanding through gameplay that may not emerge in traditional assessment formats.

 Practical implementation includes maintaining brief weekly records for each pupil, noting specific areas of progress and identifying children requiring additional support.
 Consider using simple rating scales or tick-box systems that capture key competencies without creating excessive administrative burden.
-Involving pupils in self-assessment through brief reflection discussions after gameplay sessions enhances metacognitive awareness whilst providing valuable insights into their learning journey.
+Involving pupils in self-assessment through brief reflection discussions after gameplay sessions enhances metacognitive awareness whilst providing valuable insights into their learning process.

 Topmarks is a valuable resource for primary schools, providing free access to a wide range of educational games and activities.
 Its curriculum alignment, accessibility, and focus on engagement make it a useful tool for teachers looking to enhance learning in mathematics and literacy.
-By strategically integrating Topmarks into lesson plans and monitoring student progress, teachers can maximise learning outcomes and support the development of essential skills.
+By strategically integrating Topmarks into lesson plans and monitoring student progress, teachers can maximise educational results and support the development of essential skills.
 Despite the presence of advertising and some limitations in content scope, the benefits of Topmarks far outweigh the drawbacks, making it a recommended platform for primary education.

 Topmarks stands out as a cost-effective, curriculum-aligned, and engaging platform for primary school education.
 Its free access model removes financial barriers, allowing schools and families to benefit from its extensive range of resources.
 While teachers should remain mindful of the advertising and ensure content quality, Topmarks provides a valuable tool for enhancing student learning and skill development in key areas such as mathematics and literacy.